tayoogunbiyi/gossip-glomers/README.md

 **ULID**: 128-bit identifier with 48-bit timestamp + 80-bit randomness

-## Challenge #3: Broadcast
+## Challenge #3a: Single-Node Broadcast

-[Challenge #3](https://fly.io/dist-sys/3a/) introduces a multi-part challenge to build a fault-tolerant, multi-node broadcast system.
+[Challenge #3a](https://fly.io/dist-sys/3a/) introduces a multi-part challenge to build a fault-tolerant, multi-node broadcast system.
 This first part establishes the foundation by implementing a broadcast service that runs on a single node.

 ### The Problem